 Where we do well in physical health and mental wellbeing

-• Westminster has the second lowest rate of teenage pregnancies in England.
+- Westminster has the third lowest rate of teenage pregnancies in England.

 Our physical health and mental wellbeing challenges

-• Screening and immunisation rates are among the lowest in the country, and cancer screening rates in our area are among the lowest in the country.
-Our uptake of all types of childhood vaccinations is below the 95% target to stop the spread of diseases and protect the community.
+- Screening and immunisation rates are among the lowest in the country and cancer screening rates are among the lowest in the country.
+Our uptake of all types of childhood vaccinations is below the 95% target required to stop the spread of diseases and protect the community.

 How do we address these challenges?